 God rushes in

-I HAD SUNG SCORES of Lakota prayer songs in sweat lodges across the Pine Ridge reservation and talked about Jesus in halls packed with people.
+I had sung scores of Lakota prayer songs in sweat lodges across the Pine Ridge reservation and talked about Jesus in halls packed with people.
 I had walked down dusty roads at sunset behind schoolchildren and nuns holding black plastic rosaries and said hundreds of Hail Marys.
 I had listened for hours as faith was shared, sat in dozens of desks in graduate classrooms, read thousands of pages about God.
-But I had never before performed the last rites—which accounts for my nerves as I stood before the door of a dying woman’s home and raised my hand to knock.
+But I had never before performed the Last Rites—which accounted for my nerves as I stood before the door of a dying woman’s home and raised my hand to knock.

 I used the few moments necessary to move a chair across the room to gather myself.
-Love, not answers my mind whispered as I sat down and took one of her cool hands in mine.
-Her skin slipped down into the valleys between her knuckles.
 “I’m glad you’re here,” she said, moving her head to look at me as I put on the stole.
 Her voice was thin and clear, more air than words, but she wanted something and knew what it was.
 “Me too,” I replied.
 She looked down and regathered her breath.
 I spoke again when she looked up: “Is there anything you want to say to God?”
 I asked.
 She nodded.
 Her chest rose and fell.
 We waited and I held onto her hand.

 “I want to say . . . ,” her voice caught.
 She looked at me and began again, “I want to say . . . that I’ve tried my hardest . . . to be a good person . . .
 And that I’m sorry for everything I’ve done wrong.”
 I nodded.
 “And that I’m ready.”